GeodesicGraph/DGG_and_SVG/README.md

 ACM Trans.
 Graph., Vol. 39, No. 2, Article 14, Publication date: March 2020.
 ```

 A more efficient method for constructing Discrete Geodesic Graph (DGG)—a sparse graph for computing approximate discrete geodesics on triangle meshes.
+This code also includes the implementation of Saddle Vertex Graph (SVG).

+---
 ### Compling the code

+1. Please check `ProjectDependencies.txt` for the configuration of the project

-1. The code has been tested on the following systems:
+2. The code has been tested on:

 	- Windows 10 with Microsoft Visual Studio 2017 and 2015

-2. The code implements the following three commands:
+3. The code implements the following commands:

 	- `DGG_Precompute` for computing the geodesic graph
 	- `DGG_Solution` for computing geodesic distance (single-source-all-destination or multiple-source-all-destination)

+---
 ### Usage of commands

 1. To compute the geodesic graph, use the command